Moving to Poland: Expat Registration Guide

 Your local municipal office (urzad gminy or urzad dzielnicy).
 In Warsaw: any district office.

-MANDATORYEU + Non-EUZUS (Zaklad Ubezpieczen Spolecznych) is Poland's Social Insurance Institution, managing pension, disability, sickness, and accident contributions.
-Employers register their employees automatically.
-Self-employed persons must register directly with ZUS within seven days of commencing business activity.
+MANDATORYEU + Non-EUSocial Security Registration (ZUS) in Poland: Employers register employees within 7 days of starting work.
+Self-employed must register within 7 days of commencing business.
+Registration with ZUS (Zaklad Ubezpieczen Spolecznych), Poland's Social Insurance Institution.
+Manages contributions for pension, disability, sickness, and accident insurance.
+Employers register employees automatically.
+Self-employed must register directly with ZUS within 7 days of starting business activity.

 - PESEL number